Your Cart

 What does frothy discharge look like?

-Frothy discharge looks like a thin or thick fluid with lots of tiny air bubbles — like soap suds, but definitely less pleasant.
+Frothy vaginal discharge looks like a thin or thick fluid with lots of tiny air bubbles — like soap suds, but definitely less pleasant.

 Types of frothy discharge

-• Green frothy discharge
+• Green frothy vaginal discharge

-• Yellow frothy discharge
+• Yellow frothy vaginal discharge

-• White frothy discharge
+• White frothy vaginal discharge

-• Gray frothy discharge.
+• Gray frothy vaginal discharge.

 Regardless of the color, frothy vaginal discharge is a sign of an infection — especially if it has a foul or fishy odor.